legalize-dev/legalize-nl/nl/BWBR0017728.md

 All vessels should comply with the requirements of SOLAS 74, Chapter II-2, regulation 10. as may be amended, and as appropriate to the vessel and its equipment.
 For the purpose of the SOLAS regulations, the standards for a cargo ship apply.

-### 15a.2.4.
-Fire Hoses
+### 15a.2.3.
+Fire Main and Hydrants

 The location of concealed fire appliances should be clearly marked.

-### 15a.2.6.
-Fire Extinguishing in Machinery Spaces
+### 15a.2.5.
+Portable Fire Extinguishers for Use in Accommodation and Service Spaces

 All vessels should comply with the requirements of SOLAS 74, Chapter II-2, regulation 10. as may be amended, and as appropriate to the vessel and its equipment.
 For the purpose of the SOLAS regulations, the standards for a cargo ship apply.

-### 16.2.
-Radio Communications: The Global Maritime Distress and Safety System (GMDSS)

-In no case should the standards applied be less than those applied to a vessel of less than 500GT.
+### 15b.
+FIRE APPLIANCES – VESSELS OF 500GT AND OVER

+All vessels should comply with the requirements of SOLAS 74, Chapter II-2, regulation 10. as may be amended, and as appropriate to the vessel and its equipment.
+For the purpose of the SOLAS regulations, the standards for a cargo ship apply.

+### 16. RADIO

 ### 16. RADIO